aws-solutions/serverless-bot-framework/README.md

 Contains a nodejs module named b2.core that is used in train-model lambda function and polly-service lambda function.

 **source/samples**
-Includes three components, two sample lambda functions and a front-end web client.
+Includes four components, two sample lambda functions, a custom resource and a front-end web client.
 This code can be extended to add different functionalities to the bot.

 **source/services**
 Includes source code for three lambda functions, core, custom-resource, and polly-service.